Amir Fatah: Early life

-Fatah was born around 1923 in Kroya, Cilacap with the name Suhario.
+Suhario was born around 1923 in Kroya, Cilacap.
 He studied in four different Islamic boarding schools, which were Tebuireng, Termas, Benda, and Jampes.
 In the Dutch era, he joined Jong Islamieten Bond and Ansor Youth Movement.
-Under the Japanese occupation, he entered an underground resistance movement in Jakarta.
+Under the Japanese occupation, he joined an underground resistance movement in Jakarta.

 Indonesia National Revolution

-He became Hisbullah Commandant in Sidoarjo dan Mojokerto region and leader of Hisbullah field leader during Battle of Surabaya.
-In 1946, Sudirman sent Suhario to West Java to ensure West Javanese loyalty to Indonesia.
+Suhario became Hisbullah Commandant in Sidoarjo dan Mojokerto region and field leader of Hisbullah during Battle of Surabaya.
+In 1946, Sudirman sent Suhario to West Java to ensure West Java loyalty to Indonesia.

 Suhario had a close relationship with Kartosoewirjo.
 In February 1947, his forces escorted Kartosoewirjo to Malang to attend the plenary session of Central Indonesian National Committee.
 In Malang, he became Chief of Staff of the August 17th Division.
 Also, he participated in politics by joining Masyumi and became a member of the party's committee.

-In mid-August 1948, Suhario, with his three Hisbullah companies, moved to the Brebes-Tegal area to wage guerilla war against the Dutch and changed his name to Amir Fatah Widajakusuma.
+In mid-August 1948, Suhario, with his three Hisbullah companies, moved to the Brebes-Tegal area to wage a guerilla war against the Dutch.
+He changed his name to Amir Fatah Widajakusuma.

-In September 1948, Fatah tried to meet Kartosoewirjo in West Java to convince him not to proclaim an Islamic state and to remain loyal to Indonesia.
+In September 1948, Fatah tried to meet Kartosoewirjo in West Java to convince him not to proclaim an islamic state and to remain loyal to Indonesia.
 In the middle of the journey, Fatah met Kartosoewirjo's envoy, Kamran Cakrabuana.
-From his meeting with Kamran, Fatah changed his mind from opposing Kartosoewirjo's Islamic state conception to supporting it.
+From a meeting with Kamran, Fatah changed his mind from opposing Kartosoewirjo's Islamic state conception to supporting it.
 He later decided not to meet Kartosoewirjo due to the challenging terrain and returned to Tegal-Brebes instead.
 As he arrived in the Brebes-Tegal area, Fatah founded Majels Islam and formed a battalion loyal to Darul Islam, Syarif Hidayat Wijayakusuma Battalion, in which he was appointed as the commandant.
 Nevertheless, Fatah remained loyal to the Republican Government.

-On 19 December 1948 Dutch launched Operation Kraai and TNI units, which were forced to move to the Republican control area due to the Renville Agreement, retreated to their respective origin to wage guerrilla against Dutch and formed military government.
+On 19 December 1948, the Dutch launched Operation Kraai and TNI units, which were forced to move to the Republican control area due to the Renville Agreement, retreated to their respective origin to wage guerrilla against Dutch and formed military government.
 In Brebes-Tegal, TNI units returnee formed a military government named Sub Wehkreise Slamet III (SWKS III).
 Fatah was appointed as the chief security coordinator of SWKS III.